ElizabethFoxRobotics/ElizabethFoxRobotics.github.io/code_testing.md

 ### Ph.D Research: Wearable Assistive Upper-Arm Device
 ![image-center](/assets/images/single_instron.png){:width="300"}{: .align-left} A side project I worked on for my Ph.D research was in building a device to augment arm strength using pneumatic artificial muscles (PAMs).
 This involved mechanical testing of different components to see how they would interact in our system; system modeling, primarily of the PAMs to ensure we achieved the desired outputs; as well as the development of various controllers to ensure the sensors and actuators interfaced properly.
 The low-level pneumatic system ran on an MSP microcontroller, which interfaced serially with a Raspberry Pi running ROS that ran the high-level controls and communicated wirelessly with the sensors on the subject.
 The model was used to improve the mid-level controller that translated the user's desired position to pneumatic setpoints for the actuators.

 ---

+### Graduate Internship--RightHand Robotics: Steerable-Mirror Camera Integration

+During my Ph.D, I interned with RightHand Robotics, a company working on pick-and-place logistics automation systems.
+While there, I worked on integrating a steerable-mirror camera into their existing state machine, using the camera to track the robot's end-effector and scan barcodes in motion.
+This involved slight modifications to the existing arm's path to ensure maximum chance of barcode visibility.
+It also involved quite a bit of integration work, to dynamically change mirror positions from outside of the camera's specialized software, which had OS and other requirements incompatiple with integration into the robot's state machine.

+---